 Introduction

 While the concept of brand loyalty is well-researched, qualitative studies pertaining specifically to generational transfer of brand loyalty in a South African fast-moving consumer goods context are few and far between.
-My study used an FMCG product in the Western Cape Province of South Africa to analyse generational transfer of brand loyalty.
+My study used an FMCG product in the Western Cape Province of South Africa to analyze generational transfer of brand loyalty.

 The Study